Saint-Pablo-3/Saint-Pablo-3/README.md

 ### Hi there 👋

 My name is Pavel.
-I'm an iOS developer.<br>
+I'm a DevOps engineer.<br>
-I’m currently learning SwiftUI and other frameworks in Swift.
+I’m currently learning Linux systems, PHP, JS and other languages.
 <!--
 **Saint-Pablo-3/Saint-Pablo-3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.